 A Page View is a filtered list of records on a page.
-For example, a Page View titled "Birthday Next Month" on the Contacts page lists any active Contacts with Birthdays in the next calendar month.
+For example, this view on the Groups page shows all Current Small Groups.

-Page Views are a saved as query which is run against all records when it is selected from the View list or refreshed using the Refresh button.
+Page Views are a saved query that is run against all records when it is selected from the View list or refreshed using the Refresh button.
 This means Views are dynamic, as opposed to Selections, which are a static list of records.